 NCSEHE & EPHEA WA Professional Development Day

-The NCSEHE and the Western Australian chapter of Equity Practitioners in Higher Education Australasia (EPHEA) would like to invite you to attend a professional development day on Tuesday 29 January 2019 from 10 am – 3 pm at Curtin University.
+The NCSEHE and the Western Australian chapter of Equity Practitioners in Higher Education Australasia (EPHEA) hosted 56 participants for a professional development day on Tuesday 29 January 2019 at Curtin University.

-Delivered by experts in the field, sessions will revolve around high school performance and standards and the relationship to access and participation in higher education, looking at the current situation and visions for the future.
+Delivered by experts in the field, sessions revolved around high school performance and standards and the relationship to access and participation in higher education, looking at the current situation and visions for the future.

-EPHEA WA will also host the first chapter meeting for the year as part of this day.
-The meeting will outline plans for 2019 and institutions will be invited to nominate to host chapter meetings and presentations on topics of interest and expertise throughout the year.
+EPHEA WA also hosted the first chapter meeting for the year as part of the day.
+With 28 attendees, the meeting outlined plans for 2019, opened nominations for hosting chapter meetings, and invited suggestions for further presentations on topics of interest and expertise throughout the year.

 10:00 am: Arrive and morning tea

 10:20 am: Remote Student Engagement in Higher Education — Louise Pollard (2017 NCSEHE Equity Fellow; Director, Student Services & Admission, the University of Notre Dame)